 You have just sewn the seam in three parts, avoiding the bulk of the side pleat.
 The under side of your dress should look like this.

-Fold the side-pleats towards the center-front, and tack by hand.
+Fold the side-pleats towards the center-front, and tack by hand at the seamline.

 Aaand you’re done.
 Same result without the bulk (and without the cursing!).
 Stay tuned for more tips or ask a question